Author: Stephen Eltinge

 NASAT: See National All-Star Academic Tournament.

 National Academic Quiz Tournaments (NAQT): A company that produces questions for a wide variety of quizbowl competitions.
 Its products include Invitational Series and Introductory Invitational Series sets.
-It also runs three national championship tournaments every year: MSNCT, HSNCT, and ICT.
+It also runs several national championship tournaments every year: MSNCT, HSNCT, ICT, CCCT, and SSNCT.

 National All-Star Academic Tournament (NASAT): An all-star tournament run by HSAPQ every year.
 Teams at NASAT represent states rather than schools, drawing players from one or more schools within their state.

-National History Bowl (NHB): A team-based history competition for middle school, high school, and college students run by National History Bee and Bowl.
+National History Bowl (NHB): A team-based history competition for middle school and high school teams run by National History Bee and Bowl.
 Regional middle school and high school sites take place throughout the year, and the high school national competition takes place alongside the National History Bee championships in Washington, DC.
-Questions for the high school competition are written by HSAPQ.

-National Scholastics Championship (NSC): The quizbowl national championship run by PACE.
+National Scholastic Championship (NSC): The quizbowl national championship run by PACE.
 NSC uses untimed games in the 20/20 format, with bouncebacks and 20-point powers.
-The tournament format consists of a series of round-robin brackets.
+The tournament format consists of a series of round-robin pools.

 1. (v.)
 To buzz in and answer a tossup incorrectly before the tossup is over.
 In most formats, a neg results in a 5 point penalty for the player’s team and the loss of the opportunity for any team member to answer the tossup.
 In the PACE format, there is no point penalty, but the player’s team is still locked out of answering the question.